kulicuu/vulkano/examples/src/bin/scratch/README.md

 ### Near-Term Ancillary:

-1. Use the run-time shader example to enable a studio environment where shaders are reloaded for a scene on file-watch.
-This will radically speed up shader development and overall application development.  **future**
+1. Live shader reload on file watch with immediate screen render effect.  **in progress (in Studio example)**

+2. Interface to adjust the application defined transformations (matrices generally, the ones that live in application/Rust logic rather than GPU/shader logic) live during runtime.
+This is pretty much the same as input for a game, except we'll be using it in a studio way to enable the developer to tranfer through various relevant morphisms.  **in progress (in Studio example)**

-2. Refactor (clean up naming in particular) and spin out code to modules, April 2020 episode.  **future**
+3. Refactor (clean up naming in particular) and spin out code to modules, April 2020 episode.  **in progress**